alielw/APS-NGS-day1-PM/README.md

 ## e.
 PRACTICAL ACTIVITY

-Cufflinks takes a couple of hours to run, so we have already generated gtf files for you for each sample.
+Cufflinks takes a couple of hours to run, so we have already generated gtf files for each sample.
 In this practical, we will merge all the gtf files, together with the reference set of annotated transcripts, to generate a complete set of transcripts.

 * First, copy the folder containing the gtf files to your fastdata folder

         cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Cufflinks_output /fastdata/$USER/align/

-* Copy the reference gtf to the new folder.
+* Copy the reference gff to the new folder.
 This contains all the annotated transcripts in the genome.

-        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Heliconius_melpomene.Hmel1.42.gtf /fastdata/$USER/align/Cufflinks_output
+        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Reference/Hmel2.gff /fastdata/$USER/align/Cufflinks_output

 * View list of gtf files

+        cd /fastdata/$USER/align/Cufflinks_output

         for i in */*transcripts.gtf; do echo $i; done

-* Generate list of gtf files
+* Generate list of all gtf files

          for i in */*transcripts.gtf; do echo $i; done > gtf_list.txt

 * Merge gtf files with cuffmerge

-        cuffmerge -g Heliconius_melpomene.Hmel1.42.gtf - s gtf_list.txt
+        cuffmerge -g Hmel2.gff -s gtf_list.txt

 ---